US Wireless Data

 NTT DoCoMo continues to dominate the wireless data revenues rankings

-dropped to single digits.
-DoCoMo crossed 70% in 3G penetration and
+services.
+DoCoMo also crossed 88% in 3G penetration in Q408 and will

 Most of the major carriers around the world have double digit